Tennessee’s former top vaccine official sent muzzle days before firing, husband says

 NASHVILLE, Tenn.
 (WKRN) – A muzzle was sent to Dr. Michelle Fiscus just days before she was fired by Tennessee officials, according to her husband.

-Dr. Fiscus’ husband confirmed to Nexstar’s WKRN that the now-former top vaccine official for the state received an Amazon package containing the muzzle a week before she was fired.
+Dr. Fiscus’ husband confirmed to NewsNation’s WKRN that the now-former top vaccine official for the state received an Amazon package containing the muzzle a week before she was fired.

 The package was sent anonymously.